knpwrs/gulp-spawn-mocha/README.md

 }))
 ```

-This plugin defines `mocha` `~2` as a `peerDependency` meaning that you can
-define a dependency on any version of `mocha` in your `package.json` and that
-version will be used to run tests.
-If you don't specify a `mocha` in your
-package.json, then the latest `2.x` version will automatically be installed.
+This plugin uses mocha version `^2` and as of version `2.0.0` matches the
+major version of mocha.
+Please note that mocha is no longer a peer dependency
+as peer dependencies are being deprecated.
+See [npm/npm#6565][npm] for more
+info.

 There are two special options: `bin` and `env`.
 You can set `bin` to be a path
 to a `mocha` executable to use instead of the one this plugin looks for by
 default.
 This is useful if you want to use a fork of `mocha` which goes by a
+different name or a different executable altogether.

-different name.
-You can pass an object as the `env` option to set the
+You can pass an object as the `env` option to set the environment variables
-environment variables that the child process will have access to (key-value
+that the child process will have access to (key-value pairs, see
-pairs, see [child_process::spawn][spawn]).
+[child_process::spawn][spawn]).

 All other options are properly prefixed with either `-` or `--` and passed to
 the `mocha` executable.
 Any arguments which do not take a value (e.g., `c`,